fortuna/transports/README.md

-# transports
+# Composable Transports

-Playing with transports and APIs
+Playing with transports and APIs in a composable way.

 # Concepts

+You can find the interfaces for the core concepts at [transports/model.ts](transports/model.ts).

 ## Streams